 The burrowing owl survey methods were developed from discussions with CDFW and using applicable elements from the survey guidelines provided in the Staff Report on Burrowing Owl Mitigation (CDFW 2012).
-CDFW staff recommended survey methods based on previous surveys and local understanding of the Imperial Valley burrowing owl population during a conference call on June 1, 20232.
-Based on this call, Jacobs prepared a technical memorandum entitled BHE Renewables Burrowing Owl Survey Summary method which was a hybrid between the CDFW Staff Report on Burrowing Owl Mitigation guidelines and
+CDFW staff recommended survey methods based on previous surveys and local understanding of the Imperial Valley burrowing owl population during a conference call on June 1, 2023.
+Based on this call, Jacobs prepared a technical memorandum entitled BHE Renewables Burrowing Owl Survey Summary, which presented a survey method that was a hybrid between the CDFW Staff Report on Burrowing Owl Mitigation Qwl Mitigation guidelines and CDFW local expertise (Appendix A).
+CDFW approved these survey methods in an email dated June 16, 2023 (Banks, pers. comm.
+2023) (Appendix B).